mcp_rails_template

 This will start PostgreSQL on port 5466

-.
-Alternatively, configure your own PostgreSQL database in config/database.yml
+Alternatively, configure your own PostgreSQL database by editing config/database.yml

 .